mondoohq/cnquery/README.md

 ### Development

-Whenever you change resources, providers, or protos, you will need to generate files for the compiler.
-To do this, make sure you have the necessary tools installed (e.g. protobuf):
+Whenever you change resources, providers, or protos, you need to generate files for the compiler.
+To do this, make sure you have the necessary tools installed (such as protobuf):

 ```
 make prep